thecloudexplorers/simply-scripted/README.md

 # simply-scripted

-This repo is a collection of various scripts, functions, controllers and lab configurations that support automation of Azure, Azure DevOps and related tooling.
+This repo is a collection of scripts, functions, controllers and lab configurations that support automation of Azure, Azure DevOps and related tooling.

 ## Lab Environments